mannheim-network/spacex-script/docs/guardian.md

 ## 2. Ready to Deploy

-> Note: The account of Spacex mainnet starting with the letter 'c'.
+> Note: The account of Mannheim testnet RUBIK starting with the letter 'r'.

 ### 2.1 Create your Accounts